earchibong/devops_projects/kubenetes_05.md

 <br>

-- selelct `manage certificates` and view the installed certificates in the browser
+- select `manage certificates` and view the installed certificates in the browser

 <br>